yoshito-n-students/image_reprojection/README.md

 # image-reprojection
-A ROS nodelet to reproject image as if viewing from different viewpoint
+A ROS nodelet to reproject image as if viewing from different viewpoint or with different camera

 ## Reprojection Algorithm
 1. Calculate mapping between source and distination image pixels